Recreation

 Award conditions

+This biennial award is for an original collection of poems, or one long poem, by a New Zealand or Pacific permanent resident or citizen.
 Individual poems in the collection can have been previously published, but the collection as a whole should be unpublished.
-Entries will be accepted from 1 May each year.
-The closing date will be 31 July each year and the winner will be announced in the November issue of Landfall.
-The announcement will be made in the November issue of Landfall.
-The winner will receive $16,000 and a year’s subscription to Landfall.
+The winner is announced in the November issue of Landfall, and the winner will receive $10,000 and a year’s subscription to the magazine.

 2010

-This City by Jennifer Compton (judged by Vincent O’Sullivan).
+This City Jennifer Compton (judged by Vincent O’Sullivan).

 2009